thompsonsed/pycoalescence/docs/README_pycoalescence.rst

     c.finalise_setup()
     c.run_coalescence()

-A more complex example using config files, multiple temporal sampling points and detection of map dimensions from the inputted map files.
+A more complex example using multiple temporal sampling points and detection of map dimensions from the inputted map files.

 .. code-block:: python